RgbTrouw/Qs-Messenger/README.md

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

 After login, the proeminent element of the client program is the FriendsList Object / Widget.
-It consists of "group" objects (+group "header") and subsequent "peer" objects, enclosed as nested QList<> type variables.
+It consists of "group" objects (+group "header") and subsequent "peer" objects, somewhat enclosed as nested QList<> type variables.

 The FriendsListWidget is fed the raw list server data which is interpreted and propagated througout the subsequent components.
 These components are eventually accessible in the form of FriendsList.groups.at(n).peers.at(n) along with their variables and objects.